How to Cite EarthChem Data

 - VentDB: www.earthchem.org/ventdb

-For PetDB, also add the following publication in the reference list:
+For PetDB, you may also add the following publication in the reference list:

 Lehnert, K., Su, Y., Langmuir, C., Sarbas, B., & Nohl, U. A global geochemical database structure for rocks.
 Geochem.
 Geophys.
 Geosyst.
 1, doi:10.1029/1999GC000026 (2000)